It’s no secret that my biggest mistake as an author has been to wait to build my readership until after I published my book.

 WordPress.com is another free alternative if you want something a little more fancy or if you want to write a blog.
 They also have plenty of templates and widgets to create a solid landing page.

 Remember the domain I mentioned earlier?
 If you don’t have a blog or custom website it should redirect to your landing page.
 Your domain provider can help you set it up.

-In my upcoming course Write Your First Draft I teach my students how to identify their ideal reader and how to connect with them as a first step before they even start writing the book.
+In my course Write Your First Draft I teach my students how to identify their ideal readers and how to connect with them before they even start writing the book.
 The truth is, you and your book are not for everyone so shouting to the masses, “buy my book” is a pretty ineffective way to sell your book.
 Different things appeal to different people, so your first step should be to identify your people.

-Even without a finished book, there are quite a few ways to connect with your ideal readers, book bloggers, and reviewers, including:
+Even without a finished book, there are quite a few ways to connect with your ideal readers, book bloggers, and reviewers.
+These include: